Atlas-OS/docs/.github/CONTRIBUTING.md

-# Welcome to the AtlasOS docs contributing guide
+# Welcome to the AtlasOS documentation contributing guide

 Thank you for being invested in helping out AtlasOS and our documentation.
 This is amazingly useful to us and we appreciate it a lot!